GrazewalSingh07/Titan-Strikers/README.md

  frontend deplyed link -->https://titan-strikers.netlify.app/

  WebRTC deployed link-->https://discussion-room-titan.netlify.app/
- ( we have used this link in our application to added live calling functionality)
+ ( we have used this link in our application to achieve live calling functionality)

  Team memebers
  -- Grazewal Singh